 Under State and Territory legislation, land managers are responsible for managing feral animals.
 According to a report of the Agriculture Protection Board, the objective was to eradicate donkeys from the State (1981).
 Total numbers were not easy to assess because they were found in remote, inaccessible country.
 Some stations estimated that they had more than 10,000 donkeys within their boundaries.
-Shooting from helicopters had supposedly proved to be "a humane and efficient technique in the remote country of the Kimberley.
+Shooting from helicopters had proved to be "a humane and efficient technique in the remote country of the Kimberley.
 It permits the shooter to follow donkeys into inaccessible areas and to make sure no wounded animals escape".
-However, personal evidence would suggest that this is not the case.
-One shooter explained that firing from helicopters on a small moving target is not so easy and it will sometimes take 5 shots to bring down a donkey foal (Cohen 1989).
-Others tell of wounded donkeys wandering around for weeks before they die a slow and painful death.
 An observer who joined the helicopter shooting team at Hall's Creek witnessed one marksman killing 50 donkeys in 30 minutes.
+Although most captured horses and donkeys were killed and their carcasses used for pet meat production, the economics of "harvesting" equines for pet meat were tenuous due to the rugged country with limited access to freezer facilities and processing plants, and high transportation costs (McCool et al 1981).
+Those running free in remote areas are therefore left to rot where they fall.